What is earnest money for?

 How much does your earnest money deposit need to be?

-Remember, you might need to show where this money comes from, and you should also show how long it has been in your account.
+Remember, you might need to show where this money comes from, as well as how long it’s been in your account.

-Here’s a nice detail: Some loan programs allow this money to be a gift from a family member.
-That’s right, you don’t have to handle everything by yourself.
-The lender usually needs proof that the money is a gift and does not need to be paid back.
+Here’s a nice detail: Some loan programs, including Citi's HomeRun® mortgage, may allow this money to be a gift fund once the borrower has met the minimum borrower contribution from their own funds.
+That’s right—you don’t have to handle everything by yourself.
+In this case, the lender usually needs proof that the money is a gift and does not need to be paid back.

 What happens to earnest money at closing?